jpratt2/-seleniumCompareFullpageScreenshots/README.md

 `mvn "-Dtest=A*" test`

 ---
-### Create current images in the "observed" folder and diffs (if any) in the "diffs folder.
+### Create current images in the "observed" folder and diffs (if any) in the "diffs" folder.
 `mvn "-Dtest=B*" test`

 ---